joegnis/ansible-provision/README.md

 ### Needed to Be Done Manually

-* Backup and Restore SSH config file (`~/.ssh/config`)
-* Backup and Restore Personal files
-  * Music and playlists (and import them in Rythmbox)
 * Backup and Restore Atom by using sync-settings package
-* Backup and Restore dictionaries in GoldenDict
-  * Restore: Let it build the index after it the first boot
-* Backup and Restore Chrome Extensions data which are not synced by Google
+* Backup and Restore Chrome Extensions data
   * OneTab
   * uGet wrapper
   * Stylish